 A aspect of AMURT’s CFS program is to gradually stimulate a child’s curiosity and love for learning to prepare them for non-formal education activities.

-Educational possibilities for refugee children are limited, so AMURT hopes to transition children who have been suitably prepared into new Temporary Learning Centers (TLC).
-From July 2018 refugee children will get the chance to achieve basic numeracy and literacy through AMURT’s child-centric, holistic curriculum.
+Educational possibilities for refugee children are limited, so AMURT transition children who have been suitably prepared into Temporary Learning Centers (TLC).
+Since July 2018 refugee children are provided access basic numeracy and literacy classes through AMURT’s child-centric, holistic curriculum.

 AMURT’s local Bangladeshi partner is SKUS (Social Welfare and Development Organization), an independent Bangladesh NGO, operating since 1995 in coordination with the UN, government and other key actors on activities including education, women’s empowerment, HIV, livelihoods and rights advocacy.
 They have been working with undocumented Rohingya in the area since 2015.